Frankfort Dethatching Lawn Services

 - Moss growth in shaded areas

-- Increased disease pressure (e.g., summer patch, necrotic ring spot)
+- Increased fungal disease (e.g., summer patch, necrotic ring spot)

 Frankfort Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-For guidance on environmental requirements, contact:
+For guidance and permit requirements, contact:

 Frankfort Environmental Commission

-432 W Nebraska Street, Frankfort, IL 60423
+432 W Nebraska St, Frankfort, IL 60423

 Phone: (815) 469-2177